boobaGreen/S2INodeJsPOF/readme.md

 EXAMPLE (sort ascending by name):
 `/api/v1/products/?sort=name`.

-For the orders get all the default orders is "-createdAt" (decrescent first, the newst before) , for switch use "sort=createdAt" (no minus sign)
+For the Orders- "get all" the default orders is "-createdAt" (decrescent first, the newst before) , for switch use "sort=createdAt" (no minus sign)

+## :triangular_ruler: Database Architecture

+The Product collection is very simple with only the "name" field.
+I only set the validation rules (see Endpoints section)

+The User collection is very simple with the "name","surname" and the "email" fields.
+I only set the validation rules (see Endpoints section)

+For "Order collection" however, different choices could already be made.
+Each order will have a list of related products and a list of buyers.
+Given the nature of small and widespread purchasing groups for example from small direct growers, I thought that the lists would never be too long (one - few).
+I therefore decided to register an array containing the IDs of the "buyers" and an array with the IDs of the products.
+I therefore decided that in the get phase the other details are also populated which are therefore virtual fields of both the product and the users

 ## :page_with_curl: License